thakurspirelab-iisc/Text-Normalization/README.md

 * Rule-Based normalization
 * mT5 Small
 * Hints_IB
-To have the compatible MT5 for ensemble use the data obtained from **imporrt_models_&_training_data.py** and train the mt5 small on that using code given in  folder **LLM and Seq2Seq models**

 through a dynamic model selection framework.

+**Important:** To obtain an mT5 model compatible with the ensemble framework, first download the training data using `import_models_&_training_data.py`.
+The downloaded dataset can then be used to train mT5 Small using the training scripts provided in the `LLM_and_seq2seq` folder.

 ## Dataset Requirement

 The synthetic data generation pipeline requires access to the Kestrel dataset.
-Using the provided pipeline, datasets can be generated for additional Indic languages by leveraging machine translation and LLM-based normalization.
+Using the provided pipeline, datasets can be generated for additional Indic languages through machine translation and LLM-based normalization, enabling the creation of training resources for low-resource text normalization tasks.